Armenian national movement: Armenian reform program

-During 1880 - 1881, while the Armenian national liberation movement was in its early stage; lack of outside support and inability to maintain a trained, organized Kurdish force diminished Kurdish aspirations.
-However, two prominent Kurdish families (tribes) mounted opposition to the empire, based more from an ethno-nationalistic stand point.
-The Badr Khans were successionists while the Sayyids of Nihiri were autonomists.
-The Russo-Turkish War of 1877-78 was followed in 1880 - 1881 by the attempt of Shaykh Ubayd Allah of Nihri to found an "independent Kurd principality" around Ottoman-Persian border (including the Van Vilayet) where Armenian population was significant.
-Shaykh Ubayd Allah of Nihri gathered 20,000 fighters.
+While the Armenian national liberation movement was in its early stage; lack of outside support and inability to maintain a trained, organized Kurdish force diminished Kurdish aspirations for autonomy.
+However, two prominent Kurdish tribes mounted opposition to the empire, based more from an ethno-nationalistic standpoint.
+The Badrkhans were secessionists while the Sayyids of Nihiri were autonomists.
+The Russo-Turkish War of 1877-78 was followed (1880–1881) by the attempt of Shaykh Ubaydullah of Nihri to found an "independent Kurd principality" around the Ottoman-Persian border (including the Van Vilayet) where the Armenian population was significant.
+Shaykh Ubaydullah of Nihri gathered 20,000 fighters.
 Lacking discipline, his man left the ranks after pillaging and acquiring riches from the villages in the region (indiscriminately, including Armenian villages).
-Shaykh Ubayd Allah of Nihri captured by the Ottoman forces in 1882 and this movement ended.
+Shaykh Ubaydullah was captured by Ottoman forces in 1882 and his movement ended.

 Security, Reform, Order

-The Kurdish (force, rebels, bandits) sacked neighboring towns and villages with impunity.

-The central assumption of the Hamidiye system—Kurdish tribes (Kurdish chiefdoms cited among Armenian security concerns) could be brought under military discipline—proved to be "Utopian".
-The Persian Cossack Brigade later proved that it can function as independent unit, but Ottoman example, which was modeled after, never replaced the tribal loyalty to Ottoman Sultan or even to its establishing unit.
+The Kurds sacked neighboring towns and villages with impunity.
+The central assumption of the Hamidiye system that Kurdish tribes could be brought under military discipline—proved to be impossible.
+The Persian Cossack Brigade later proved that it could function as independent unit, but the Ottoman example, which it was modeled after, never replaced the tribal loyalty to Ottoman Sultan or even to its establishing unit.

-In 1892, first time a trained and organized Kurdish force encouraged by the Sultan Abdul Hamid II.
-It was established by and named after Sultan.
 The Hamidiye corps or Hamidiye Light Cavalry Regiments were well-armed, irregular, majority Kurdish cavalry (minor amounts of other nationalities, such as Turcoman) formations that operated in the eastern provinces of the Ottoman Empire.
-They were intended to be modeled after the Caucasian Cossack Regiments (example Persian Cossack Brigade) and were firstly tasked to patrol the Russo-Ottoman frontier and secondly, to reduce the potential of Kurdish-Armenian cooperation.
+They were intended to be modeled after the Caucasian Cossack Regiments (example Persian Cossack Brigade) and were primarily tasked to patrol the Russo-Ottoman frontier and secondly, to reduce the potential of Kurdish-Armenian cooperation.
 The Hamidiye Cavalry was in no way a cross-tribal force, despite their military appearance, organization, and potential.
 Hamidiye quickly find out that they could only be tried through a military court martial They became immune to civil administration.
 Realizing their immunity, they turned their tribes into “legalized robber brigades” as they steal grain, reap fields not of their possession, drive off herds, and openly steal from shopkeepers.

-Kurdish chieftain also taxed the population of the region in sustaining these units, which Armenian's perceived this Kurdish taxation as an exploitation.
-When Armenian spokesmen confronted the Kurdish chieftain (issue of double taxation), it brought about enmity between both populations.
+Kurdish chieftains also taxed the population of the region in sustaining these units, and Armenians perceived this tax as exploitation.
 The Hamidiye cavalry harassed and assaulted Armenians.

+The Hamidian massacres were brought to an end through mediation by the Great Powers.
+However instead of Armenian autonomy in these regions, Kurdish tribal chiefs retained much of their autonomy and power.
+Abdul Hamid made little attempt to alter the traditional Kurdish power structure.
+The sultan entrusted the Kurds to safeguard the southern and eastern fringe of the empire and its mountainous topography, limited transportation, and communication system.
+The state had little access to these provinces and were forced to make informal agreements with tribal chiefs, for instance the Ottoman qadi and mufti did not have jurisdiction over religious law which bolstered Kurdish authority and autonomy.